 Celebration IPA is a race against the clock.
 Hop harvest happens once a year, and hop flavor is most intense right when they’re picked.
-Each harvest, we hand-select the best Cascade and Centennial hops, rush them home, and brew immediately to capture the full power of citrus, pine, and rose.
+Each harvest, we hand-select the best Cascade and Centennial hops, rush them home, and brew immediately to capture the full power of holiday flavors like citrus, pine, and a dash of rose.
 We first launched Celebration IPA in 1981, blazing a path for “holiday beer” to stand pure — all hops and no spice, despite the nutmeg theories out there.
 This season, give the gift of fresh hops.

 Raise a pint with your hometown crew.

 Home for the holidays means you’re rallying old friends too.
 Make the reunion official with a round of Hazy Little Thing, brewed with juicy hops, silky malt, and barely any bitterness — smooth flavor while the stories flow.
 Hazy IPA as a craft beer style is unmatched in popularity, having nailed intense flavor while still being easy drinking.